Merkoba/Doctor/README.md

 >node doctor.js input.xml output.html

-This is meant to be a simple one-page documentation generator, yet aiming to aid as much as possible on the work required to create documentations that fit the scope, in a quick painless manner.
+This is meant to be a simple one-page documentation generator, yet aiming to aid as much as possible on the work required to create documentation that fits the scope, in a quick painless manner.

 This is not a tool to automatically generate documentation from source code.